hazevedosa/bidirectional-trust/README.md

 ## Misc

 The `paper` folder also contains the LaTeX source files for the paper.
-(TO BE CHANGED) `survey/Qualtrics Survey.pdf` is the Qualtrics survey taken by the Amazon Mechanical Turk workers.
+(TO BE CHANGED)

+`survey/Qualtrics Survey.pdf` presents the Qualtrics survey taken by the Amazon Mechanical Turk workers.